Online Entertainment News – Myths About the Maligned Paparazzi

 What would we do without them?

 Paparazzi is an Italian term used to refer to photojournalists who specialize in candid photographs of celebrities, politicians and other prominent people.
-They are really skilled and imaginative picture takers who tend to be independent contractors, unaffiliated with mainstream media organizations.
-Given their more innovative natures and technical abilities, the paparazzi should really be considered free lance photographers.
+They are skilled and imaginative picture takers who tend to be independent contractors, unaffiliated with mainstream media organizations.
+Given their more innovative natures and technical abilities, the paparazzi should be considered freelance photographers.
 They not only supply their work to various publications and the media, but they are attached to celebrity internet sites or online news agencies.

 Are they lawbreakers who are hated by the rich and famous?

-Freelance photographers as a group are law abiding citizens and they are only allowed by the First Amendment to snap pictures of public figures as long as they (the celebs) are in public places.
-And if you think from all the vitriol that photo journalists are hated by their subjects, that’s not entirely true either.
+Freelance photographers as a group are law-abiding citizens and they are only allowed by the First Amendment to snap pictures of public figures as long as they (the celebs) are in public places.
+And if you think from all the vitriol that photojournalists are hated by their subjects, that’s not entirely true either.
 Most celebrities understand that fantastic photos will keep them viewed in magazines and entertainment web sites.
-Many actually welcome and even invite the exposure.
+Many welcome and even invite exposure.

 Do the paparazzi really hang out in trees?

 It’s easier for a photographer to trace celebrities’ schedules and either beat them to their events or wait outside their favourite coffee spots or gyms.
 But, even if the paparazzo does not climb a tree, the job is still not an easy one due to hours and hours of waiting around on sore feet either cold or the hot sun to get just the right angle or to meet a prominent person who may never show up.

 Do they make a lot of money?